Thermodynamic formalism for correspondences: Thermodynamic formalism for correspondences

-If we consider the projection of the sequence onto the first coordinate, i.e., we consider each item composing $\tpi_1^{-1}$, then we can get Theorem~\ref{phwfq9}~(a). \end{proof}
+If we consider the projection of the sequence onto the first coordinate, i.e., we consider each item composing $\tpi_1^{-1}$, then we get Theorem~\ref{phwfq9}~(3)(a). \end{proof}

-Notice that by Proposition~\ref{lift of topologically exact}, we can apply Proposition~\ref{equilibrium state for single-valued maps2}~(b) to the shift map $\sigma$ and the potential function $\tphi$ under the assumption that $T$ is topologically exact.
-Then we consider the projection of the sequence of measures in Proposition~\ref{equilibrium state for single-valued maps2}~(b), and then we can get Theorem~\ref{phwfq9}~(b) in the same way as the proof of Theorem~\ref{phwfq9}~(a).
+Note that by Proposition~\ref{lift of topologically exact}, we can apply Proposition~\ref{equilibrium state for single-valued maps2}~(b) to the shift map $\sigma$ and potential $\tphi$ under the assumption that $T$ is topologically exact.
+Then we consider the projection of the sequence of measures in Proposition~\ref{equilibrium state for single-valued maps2}~(b), and then we get Theorem~\ref{phwfq9}~(3)(b) in the same way as the proof of Theorem~\ref{phwfq9}~(3)(a).